I’m going to kill him.

 I slammed into something hard and jumped, about to let out an involuntary scream.
 A hand clapped over my mouth and pulled me close against a warm body.
 I recognized the familiar scent.

 The hand fell away as I turned around.
-“What the hell are you doing?”
+“What are you doing?”
 I whispered to Cameron.
 “You scared the hell out of me.”

 “What are you doing?” he hissed back.
 “I thought you were going home, but I saw you follow Cara.
 You usually give her a wide berth.
 What is going on?”